-If you have questions regarding this information or if you're ready to get started, you can contact me here or e-mail me at .
+If you have any questions about this information or if you're prepared to get started, simply contact me here or e-mail me at .

-When you begin your search, you'll probably want to form a check list of items you need, plan for what neighborhoods you'd like to live in, and start planning your budget.
+You'll probably want to make a list of must-have features, get a feeling for what neighborhoods you want to live in, and begin planning around your budget.

-Ensuring your mortgage payment is less than or around 30 percent of your net monthly income is a good rule to follow.
+Ensuring your mortgage payment is less than or around a third of your net monthly income is a good rule of thumb to follow.

 Step 2 – Talk to a real estate agent

 This is where Target Cost Realty, LLC comes in.

 We can plan a time to meet so we can talk about your real estate needs and get an idea of your plans for the future.

 We'll discuss everything from neighborhoods, school districts in the Grand Prairie area, the mortgage industry, to any other economic factors that could affect your purchase today or in the future.

 In addition, I'll assist you with getting started on your loan.